 I am sure it is better to choose according to the above 10 items to make a successful purchase.
 You can now also ask the dealers specific questions.
 He will know that you’re aware of many factors.

-When you go out RIBbing make a video for us to enjoy!
+When you go out RIBbing make a video and share it with us!

-And oh yes … there is nothing more fun than (safe) RIBbing …
+And oh yes … there is nothing on this planet that is more fun then (safe) RIBbing …